 What "smart renaming" actually means on a Mac

 A smart renaming tool for macOS is different from a batch renamer.
-Batch renamers apply a rule to many files — "replace X with Y", or "add prefix 2026-04".
+Batch renamers apply a rule to many files ("replace X with Y", or "add prefix 2026-04").
 Smart renaming reads the content of each file and generates a name per file based on what is inside.
 Three technologies enable this:

 Some tools run this stack in the cloud.
 Some run it locally on your Mac.
 The right choice depends on your privacy, cost, and speed requirements.

-The five tools we tested
+The four tools we tested

 We installed each tool on an M3 MacBook Pro running macOS 14, fed the same 200-file mixed corpus (photos, PDFs, screenshots, receipts, contracts), and measured accuracy, speed, and friction.